kemerelab/TreadmillIO/ClientSide/README.md

 Preferences:
   HeartBeat: 250 # The interval at which a heart-beat info message is printed to screen (in ms)
-  SoundResourcesDirectory: '/home/ckemere/Code/TreadmillTracker/ClientSide/Tasks/HeadFixedTask/Sounds' # Directory in which file is stored
+  AudioFileDirectory: '/home/ckemere/Code/TreadmillTracker/ClientSide/Tasks/HeadFixedTask/Sounds' # Directory in which file is stored